INDEPENDENT MENTAL HEALTH ACT ADVOCATE (IMHA)

-OUR ADVOCATES WORK AS INDEPENDENT MENTAL HEALTH ADVOCATES FOR THE MIND IN BEXLEY ADVOCACY PROJECT.
+OUR ADVOCATES WORK AS INDEPENDENT MENTAL HEALTH ADVOCATES FOR THE MIND IN BEXLEY ADVOCACY SERVICE.

 We can act as an independent voice for people who have been detained under the Mental Health Act

-- We will not discuss with anyone what we or you have said without your permission.
+- We will not discuss what you/we have talked about with anyone else without your permission.

-- You should be told by the NHS Trust detaining you about your rights to an IMHA, both verbally and in writing.
+- You should be told by staff at the NHS Trust where you are detained about your rights to an IMHA, both verbally and in writing.

 - You will be asked if you want to see an IMHA.

-- A referral form is available on our website.
+- Additionally, there is a referral form available on our website.

-- You will then meet with an IMHA within 7 days.
+- You will then meet with an IMHA within 3 working days.